martinezpenya/PRG_CFGS_2223/UD06/UD06_EN.md

 - **IDEA**.
 Published in 1991 as an alternative to DES.
 - **Blowfish**.
 It was created as an alternative to DES in 1993.
 It is a simple algorithm and considered safe.
 - **RC5** (Rivest Cipher).
 Designed in 1994.
 This algorithm is part of the base of AES.
-- Triple **OFF**.
+- **3DES**.
 Published in 1995, it is also known as 3DES.
 It is an evolution of the DES algorithm, since it performs a triple DES encryption on the messages, increasing security by being able to use longer keys.
 Although still considered secure, its use is not recommended and is being replaced by AES, a faster and more robust algorithm.
 - **Twofish**.
 Introduced in 1998, it is derived from Blowfish and competed with AES as a candidate to replace DES as the standard.
 It is considered a safe algorithm.
 - **AES** (Advanced Encryption Standard).
 Also known as Rijndael, it is probably the most popular symmetric cryptography algorithm today.
 It was developed in Belgium in 1998 and adopted as a standard in 2001.
 It is up to six times faster than DES and 3DES.
 It is currently the recommended private key algorithm.